 Text marketing is another great way to reconnect with past and current clients.
 Since there is a 160-character limit per message, write short and snappy messages that pique the reader’s attention.
 For example, promote your holiday discounts with a text that says: “Celebrate this Valentine’s Day with a couple’s massage!
 Book by February 5 for a 10% discount!”

-If you have the budget to allocate to it, paid advertising is an excellent option for increasing your business's visibility.
+If you have the budget to allocate to it, paid advertising is an excellent way to increase your business's visibility.
 Consider investing in pay-per-click search engine and social media ads to maximize the number of individuals who see your marketing materials and convert viewers into clients.

 You’ll handle selecting keywords and designing your ads to inspire viewers to click.
 In your paid marketing, focus on the benefits viewers will reap from booking a massage at your business.
-Don’t stick with the generic benefits of massages.
+However, don’t only feature generic massage benefits.
 Ask yourself: What makes my massage business stand out from other businesses?
 What does my practice do better than my competitors?
 Use the answers to these questions to inform your paid advertising efforts.

-A business card is an essential marketing card that keeps your massage practice top of mind for the recipient.
+A business card is an important marketing tool that keeps your massage practice top of mind for the recipient.
 When a potential customer receives a card, they’ll have your business’s essential information in one convenient place.
 Plus, when they see the card, they’ll be reminded to book an appointment or refer a friend.

 Here are some of the elements that your business card should include:

-You can also incorporate a QR code that takes the viewer directly to your business’s appointment scheduling page.
-This will boost conversions by making it easier for interested individuals to book a massage as soon as needed.
+You can also include a QR code that takes viewers directly to your business’s appointment scheduling page.
+This will boost conversions by making it easier for interested individuals to book a massage at a moment's notice.

-Develop visually appealing and professional flyers or postcards to send via direct mail to generate interest in your massage practice.
+Develop visually appealing, professional flyers or postcards for direct mail to generate interest in your massage practice.
 Nowadays, many businesses have moved all their marketing efforts online, making direct mailers a way to stand out from the crowd.
 Plus, it makes it more likely that recipients will read your materials.

 When you’re first starting out, you can also create door hangers and go door to door within your massage practice’s neighborhood.
 This practice is very time-consuming, but it's a great way to generate leads for a business that’s just getting off the ground.